 The core political messages of Science for Progress must be in support of the scientific endeavor itself.
 Further, we support political debate that is based on empirical evidence that is evaluated using scientific and ethical standards.

 Such positions are often between party-lines.
 Climate change denial, anti-vaccination, nuclear energy, fear of genetically modified food, etc; every political community seems to embrace views that the currently available evidence disagrees with.
 Science for Progress can not sign any ideological label associated with such beliefs.

 Of course, we would love you to spread the word about us, and share our content!

 And if you are an organization that wants to support us:

 Nobody finances us, yet!
 We don’t affiliate with any organizations, and we have not received any donation or sponsorship, yet.
 We do receive a small amount from our Patrons.

 All income of Science for Progress – Patreon contributions, merchandise sales, sponsoring, etc – is the personal income of Dennis Eckmeier.
 However, internally, the project is treated as a social business project, meaning that revenue from Science for Progress is reinvested into the project.
 This includes covering the work hours spent by Dennis Eckmeier to improve and expand the project.

 What’s up with that monster?

 It’s not a monster, it’s really tiny.
 It’s called a tardigrade (or water bear) and we voted it to be the mascot for the Marcha pela Ciência.
 Sadly we did not have time and manpower to really use it for anything, so I just adopted it for Science for Progress.
-I think it works well, because it’s one of the most resilient animals ever to be studied.
-You can freeze-dry it, and shoot it with radiation, and it will recover – it survives being in space!
+I think it works well because it’s one of the most resilient animals ever to be studied.
+You can freeze-dry it, and shoot it with radiation, and it will recover – it survives space!
 I see it as a metaphor for a resilient and tolerant society that prospers through adaptation – using science!